 Cara Cara Oranges

-The Cara Cara oranges are available during the winter months into early spring.
+Cara Cara oranges are available in the early winter through spring.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Stake Chophouse & Bar||Coronado CA||619-522-0077|

 |Shogun Sportfishing||San Diego CA||619-226-8030|

 |Inn at Rancho Santa Fe||Rancho Santa Fe CA||858-381-8289|